openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 Otherwise, minimum predicted BG is used.

-###Adjust sensitivity and BG
+###Autosens
-This replaces the traditional oref1 deviation based Autosens model and instead uses rolling 24 hour TDD / 7-day average TDD.
+DynamicISF replaces the traditional oref1 deviation based Autosens model and instead uses rolling 24 hour TDD / 7-day average TDD.
 This is used to adjust basal and targets when the options are selected in preferences.

 (Open-APS-features-overview-of-hard-coded-limits)=
 ## Overview of hard-coded limits